 To avoid being caught out by bad market timing, investors often aim to buy low and sell high.
 But in reality, this strategy rarely works as we’re influenced by many factors such as the news, trends, and word-of-mouth – all of which can lead us to time the market incorrectly1.
 Furthermore, waiting for the “perfect” time to invest can be suboptimal as it means more time that your money isn’t working.
 So many have turned to a different investment strategy – dollar-cost-averaging.

 Risk and return: Dollar-cost-averaging vs. Lump sum investing

 Dollar-cost-averaging (DCA) is an investment strategy where you make equal investments at regular intervals – regardless of the price.
 Not only is it an effective way to build wealth, but it’s also useful for investors who don’t prefer (or have the financial means) to make larger lump sum investments.
 The main benefit of a DCA strategy, however, is that it reduces an investor’s exposure to risk.

 When you invest at frequent intervals, you essentially spread the risk of being caught out by bad market timing.
-And as timing risk lowers, so does the of returns.
+And as timing risk lowers, so does the standard deviation of returns.
 For instance, when investing in stocks over 5 years, the chances of experiencing any loss can be reduced from over 90% to less than 50% through a DCA strategy2.